Are you looking for something engaging to celebrate Earth Day? I have 3 Earth Day STEM Challenges that are perfect!

 One or two pans would work for the whole class, cover the jello with waxed paper before placing the structure on it, and don’t touch the jello!
 Some of our structures were remarkably stable!

-I will have to say that kids loved this one, too!
+I will have to say that students loved this one, too!
 These were fourth graders and they really loved the shaking part the best!
 Is this your favorite?

 Earth Day STEM – Water Pipelines